dnguyen800/dnguyen800.github.io/_posts/2019-04-26-streaming-media-device.md

 ## Amazon Fire TV

-**With the feud between Amazon and Google now [over](https://arstechnica.com/gadgets/2019/04/amazon-and-google-settle-feud-bring-youtube-back-to-fire-tv-devices/) and Youtube and Youtube TV apps are coming to Fire TV in 2019, the [Amazon Fire TV Stick 4K](https://amzn.to/2F9w3cm) becomes the cheapest, high quality 4K streaming device available.** I recently purchased one for $30, and I'm happy to say that the user experience is comparable to my Roku recommendation, sans Youtube TV and a more annoying, ad-filled user interface.
-I still prefer Roku's cleaner interface, but the Fire TV Stick 4K is really good for the price.
+**With the feud between Amazon and Google now [over](https://arstechnica.com/gadgets/2019/04/amazon-and-google-settle-feud-bring-youtube-back-to-fire-tv-devices/) and Youtube and Youtube TV apps are coming to Fire TV in 2019, the [Amazon Fire TV Stick 4K](https://amzn.to/2F9w3cm) becomes the cheapest, high quality 4K streaming device available.** I recently purchased one for $25, and I'm happy to say that the user experience is comparable to my Roku recommendation, sans Youtube TV and a more annoying, ad-filled user interface.
+I still prefer Roku's cleaner interface, but the Fire TV Stick 4K is really good value for the price.

 There are so many subtle differences between these media devices worth noting--as bullet lists, of course.

 ### User interface
 <ul class="fa-ul">
-  <li><span class="fa-li" ><i class="fas fa-meh"></i></span>The Fire TV interface is acceptable if your main source is Prime Video (which it isn't for me), but the interface is way too busy, filled with sponsored ads, which adds a few seconds delay to access the content you want. </li>
+  <li><span class="fa-li" ><i class="fas fa-minus"></i></span>The Fire TV UI is barely acceptable with the sponsored ads and content always in your face.
+It takes a few additional seconds to navigate through to the content you want. </li>
-  <li><span class="fa-li" ><i class="fas fa-meh"></i></span>A Fire TV mobile app exists and is a fully functional remote but nothing more.
+  <li><span class="fa-li" ><i class="fas fa-minus"></i></span>A Fire TV mobile app exists and is a fully functional remote but nothing more.
 You can launch apps from it too.</li>
 </ul>

 ### App support
 <ul class="fa-ul">
-  <li><span class="fa-li" ><i class="fas fa-meh"></i></span>Youtube and Youtube TV aren't available yet, so I rarely use the Fire TV.
+  <li><span class="fa-li" ><i class="fas fa-minus"></i></span>Youtube and Youtube TV aren't available yet, so I rarely use the Fire TV.
 All other major apps (Netflix, Hulu, Vue, Sling TV) are available.</li>
 </ul>

 ### Voice Search and Control

 <ul class="fa-ul">
-  <li><span class="fa-li" ><i class="fas fa-grin-stars"></i></span>Deep voice integration is available on Amazon Prime Video, Netflix and Hulu.
+  <li><span class="fa-li" ><i class="fas fa-plus"></i></span>Deep voice integration is available on Amazon Prime Video, Netflix and Hulu.
 Not even Chromecast has deep integration with Hulu.</li>
-  <li><span class="fa-li" ><i class="fas fa-sad-tear"></i></span>Unless you are using Amazon Echo speakers, you cannot tell a nearby Google Home speaker to pause the Fire TV.</li>
+  <li><span class="fa-li" ><i class="fas fa-minus"></i></span>Unless you are using Amazon Echo speakers, you cannot tell a nearby Google Home speaker to pause the Fire TV.</li>
-  <li><span class="fa-li" ><i class="fas fa-sad-tear"></i></span>Voice search is flaky, but so are all platforms I reviewed.
+  <li><span class="fa-li" ><i class="fas fa-minus"></i></span>Voice search is flaky, but so are all platforms I reviewed.
 I said "Play Bob's Burgers on Hulu" about five times before it registered correctly.
 And I said it clearly, I swear.</li>
 </ul>

 ### Casting from phone to TV
 <ul class="fa-ul">
-  <li><span class="fa-li" ><i class="fas fa-grin-stars"></i></span>Casting from Prime Video allows your phone to become a second screen to Amazon X-Ray feature, which lets you browse details about the movie, actors, and related info.</li>
+  <li><span class="fa-li" ><i class="fas fa-plus"></i></span>Casting from Prime Video allows your phone to become a second screen to Amazon X-Ray feature, which lets you browse details about the movie, actors, and related info.</li>
-  <li><span class="fa-li" ><i class="fas fa-meh"></i></span>Similar to Roku, a few apps can cast videos from Android phones and Fire tablets to the Fire TV.
+  <li><span class="fa-li" ><i class="fas fa-minus"></i></span>Similar to Roku, a few apps can cast videos from Android phones and Fire tablets to the Fire TV.
 Amazon Prime Video, Netflix work, but Hulu and the CW do not.
 Chromecast is still the winner here.</li>
 </ul>

 ### Remote
 <ul class="fa-ul">
-  <li><span class="fa-li" ><i class="fas fa-grin-stars"></i></span>A quality remote is included!</li>
+  <li><span class="fa-li" ><i class="fas fa-plus"></i></span>A quality WiFi/infrared remote is included on all 4K Sticks!</li>
-  <li><span class="fa-li" ><i class="fas fa-grin-stars"></i></span>Like the Roku, the new Alexa remote includes buttons for TV power, volume control and mute.
+  <li><span class="fa-li" ><i class="fas fa-plus"></i></span>Like the Roku, the new Alexa remote is like a universal remote that includes buttons for TV power, volume control and mute.
+Controlling a soundbar is also possible as the remote includes an IR transmitter.
 You can call Alexa from the remote.</li>
-  <li><span class="fa-li" ><i class="fas fa-meh"></i></span>Lack of dedicated Netflix, Hulu buttons on the remote, but I rarely use them.</li>
+  <li><span class="fa-li" ><i class="fas fa-minus"></i></span>Lack of dedicated Netflix, Hulu buttons on the remote, but I rarely use them.</li>
 </ul>

 ### Home Assistant Installation and Integration
 <ul class="fa-ul">
-  <li><span class="fa-li" ><i class="fas fa-grin-stars"></i></span>Connecting Amazon Fire TV to Home Assistant is easy (as of version 0.76, but takes a few steps to enable ADB debugging on Fire TV, installing ADB Hass.io add-on, enable <a href="https://www.home-assistant.io/components/androidtv/">Android TV component</a> and connecting the two.</li>
+  <li><span class="fa-li" ><i class="fas fa-plus"></i></span>Media state (play/pause, app, Home menu) updates and media commands respond within one second on the Fire TV and Home Assistant. </li>
-  <li><span class="fa-li" ><i class="fas fa-grin-stars"></i></span>Media state (play/pause, app, Home menu) updates and media commands respond within one second on the Fire TV and Home Assistant. </li>
+  <li><span class="fa-li" ><i class="fas fa-minus"></i></span>Connecting Amazon Fire TV to Home Assistant is difficult compared to Roku and Chromecast.
+To get the component working, you must do the following: install Android Studio onto a PC, enable Developer mode and ADB debugging on the Fire TV, generate a private key by connecting to the Fire TV via ADB, copy adbkey file over to your Home Assistant instance, install and configure the ADB Hass.io add-on, add Fire TV using the <a href="https://www.home-assistant.io/components/androidtv/">Android TV component</a> to your configuration.yaml.
+That is about six lengthy steps compared to get it working, if you're lucky.</li>
-  <li><span class="fa-li" ><i class="fas fa-meh"></i></span>Play/pause state is not accurately reflected on most Fire TV apps, so lighting automations cannot rely on this information.
+  <li><span class="fa-li" ><i class="fas fa-minus"></i></span>Play/pause state is not accurately reflected on most Fire TV apps, so lighting automations cannot rely on this information.
 As an alternative, you can detect if a Fire TV app is open.
 This is likely a bug and may be fixed in the future.</li>
 </ul>